-So, what is drifting anyway?
-Well, drifting combines the most exciting, fan-friendly elements of racing in a relatively small, easy for spectators to see area – that is, if they can see through the billowing tire smoke.
+Drifting combines the most exciting, fan-friendly elements of racing in a relatively small, easy-for-spectators-to-see area – that is, if they can see through the billowing tire smoke.
 But that is part of drifting’s charm.

 The competitors get judged on “execution, angle of attack, style and speed.”
 At first, they run one car at a time.
 Then, if that is not difficult enough, things get really exciting for the “Best 16” as they compete in wheel-to-wheel eliminations.
 The slightest mistake can lead to cars drifting into the barriers or even into other cars.